PeterChauYEG/lets-talk-api/README.md

 # lets-talk-api
 This is the api for lets-talk 4.
 It controls the drivetrain of the robot.

-It starts a HTTP server on 8080.
+It starts a HTTP server.

 ## Setup
 1. Clone this repo